Getting Started with Codewind

 Codewind on Eclipse Che If you want to go straight to using Codewind as a hosted application in the cloud, follow these instructions.

-Using Codewind Remotely If you want to use Codewind remotely, you must first follow the step to install Codewind locally.
+Using Codewind remotely To use Codewind remotely, first follow the step to install Codewind locally.
 By using Codewind remotely, Codewind is configured for making code changes on your local IDE but building and running your application in the cloud.
 Once you have installed Codewind remotely, you can proceed to either:

 - Deploy Codewind to your cloud if not already done so by you or a sysadmin/DevOps engineer.
 See tutorial Deploying Codewind Remotely.